v4iv/theleakycauldronblog/src/pages/blog/making-a-marketing-website-using-gatsby-starter-business.md

 * It should at least have a home page and blog page.
 * It shouldn't allow proper styling using some CSS framework like_ Bootstrap_ or _Bulma_.

-While all these features are available in various starters none of them were a complete package.
+While all these features are available in various starters, none of them were a complete package.
 So, I decided I'll make one myself:

 [Gatsby-Starter-Business](https://github.com/v4iv/gatsby-starter-business)